The Power of Social Media: Evolution to Revolution

 With every aspect of our lives being uploaded onto these platforms for public consumption it is easy to lose sight of what’s truly important – genuine human connection.
 People are becoming increasingly addicted to their devices and social media feeds at the expense of personal relationships.

-The Danger Lurking Behind Social Media
+The Danger Lurking Behind Social Media.

 Social media is designed to be addictive; every like or comment triggers a dopamine rush that keeps people coming back for more.
 As much as it can provide entertainment on boring days or help someone stay connected during an otherwise isolated period (like during Covid-19), it can also be incredibly dangerous.